-The Upanishads, the japi Sahib and other scriptures start with such sublime declarations as Satnam ek Onkar (the one name of truth is Om).
-Isavasyam idam sarvam (all this is pervaded by reality).
+The Upanishads, the Japi Sahib and other scriptures, start with such sublime declarations as Satnam ek Onkar (the one name of truth is Om), Isavasyam idam sarvam (all this is pervaded by reality).
 At once you are elevated.
 What do mundane books teach you?
 They add to your ignorance!
-After reading huge tomes, you come to the conclusion that the God is not knowable or that God does not exist!
+After reading huge tomes, you come to the conclusion that God is not knowable or that God does not exist!

 How is that all pervading Atma is not seen by anybody or experienced by all everywhere?
 The Upanishads declare that it is not experienced by those who have a gross intellect.

 Drishyate agrya buddhha sukshmaya svkshmadarshi-bhih.

 It is seen by the seer of subtle vision, whose intelligence is keen and sharp.

 You have first to purify your mind through selfless service.
 Till then, even seclusion, Mouna, austerities and meditation have only a secondary value.

 I shall tell you another story.

 An aspirant went to Uttarkashi, in the Himalayas.
 He shut himself up in a room.
 He went on repeating: